michalantolik/michalantolik/README.md

 ### Hi there 👋

+I'm Michał, a .NET software developer with 12 years of experience.
+I specialize in creating desktop applications using WPF and have some experience in ASP.NET Core MVC.
+I'm enthusiastic about working with ASP.NET Core MVC and Entity Framework to build cool web applications.

 <!--
 **michalantolik/michalantolik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.